Invariants of Vanishing Brauer Classes: Associated surfaces and the divisors

 \subsection{Pfaffian cubic fourfolds with a plane}

 \n An interesting example of a pfaffian, hence rational, cubic fourfold $X$ with a plane and rank$(N^2(X))=3$, but with $\alpha_X\neq 0$, is given in \cite[\textsection 4]{ABBV14}.
 They determine $\tau,n$ explicitly (but notice that they use a different convention for writing the lattices $M_{\tau,n}$).
-We verify this here, using Theorem \ref{classifatn}.
+We verify that $(\tau,n)=(4,5)$ here, using our Theorem \ref{classifatn}.

 \n The double plane $S=S_X$ is branched along a smooth sextic $C=C_6 \subset \mathbb P^2$ with a tangent conic.
 Since the inverse image of this conic consists of two smooth rational curves $n,n'$ in $S$, the Picard lattice of $S$ is